 Are you covered in every instance with full coverage auto insurance?

 The short answer is no. A good example is if you get into an accident with someone who’s uninsured and the accident is their fault.
-In this case, you often won’t get coverage for property damage or medical fees.
+In this case, you often won’t get insurance coverage for property damage or medical bills.

 It’s good to add uninsured motorist insurance to your policy for this very reason.
 It will protect you if the other driver’s insurance doesn’t cover all the expenses.